Azure/azure-webpubsub/docs/specs/6-auth-via-aad.md

 ## Websocket connection

-For short, instead of generating an `AccessToken` with `AccessKey` while processing negotiation requests, the server could request an `AccessToken (ClientToken)` from the Web PubSub service with an `AadToken`.
+For short, instead of generating an `AccessToken` with `AccessKey` while processing negotiation requests, the server could request an `AccessToken` from the Web PubSub service with an `AadToken`.

 ### Workflow